 Switching energy providers for electric vehicles

 Electric vehicle (EV) owners should look for tariffs catering to their specific needs.
-Some suppliers offer specialized EV tariffs with cheaper rates for charging during off-peak hours.
-When switching, inform the new supplier about your EV and inquire about relevant tariffs.
-These can significantly reduce your charging costs and offer additional benefits like renewable energy sources.
+Some suppliers offer specialised EV tariffs with cheaper rates for charging during off-peak hours.

-What happens after you switch energy supplier?
+What happens after you switch energy suppliers?

 When you switch energy providers, the process is seamless and doesn't interrupt your electricity or gas supply.
 Your new supplier will coordinate with your old supplier to ensure a smooth transition.
 The only change you'll notice is a different name on your energy bill.
-The switch typically completes within 21 days, including a 14-day cooling off period, during which you can cancel the switch without penalty.

 Dealing with final bills and owed money